rbobbins/tessel-beacon-demo/README.md

 - *KSPromise*: KSPromise is a lightweight promise library for Objective-C. It's based on the JavaScript Promises spec *[what's this called?]*.
 It's not (yet) a popular pattern in iOS development, but I like to use it - it makes writing beahvioral tests much easier.
 - *AFNetworking*: AFNetworking is a highly popular networking library for iOS.
 It's almost definitely overkill for this application - this app only makes 2 network requests.
 However, this application is open-source.
 If you decide to fork it and use it as a seed for your own application, you'll probably want to make more network requests.
 AFNetworking is great for that.

+## Backend
+This application uses a Rails backend, [available on Github](https://github.com/rbobbins/tessel-rails-server).
+There's a public instance [on Heroku](http://tessel-beacon-server.herokuapp.com/) It has no security features, but is good enough for testing purposes.
+If you'd like to use it for anything beyond just building the app, I _highly, highly_ encourage you to boot up your own instance on Heroku.

+## Debugging + Helpful Resources
+* If you want to confirm whether the iPhone has pinged the server, you can visit the [/api/checkins](http://tessel-beacon-server.herokuapp.com/api/checkins.json) endpoint.
+Is your Tessel ID there?
+* [Apple docs](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html) about ranging and monitoring with iBeacons
+* [Blog post](http://thenewstack.io/building-an-ibeacon-app/) about some of the challenges in using iBeacons, including the permissions that are necessary

 ## App in Action
 ### Video demo